|Athorpe of Dinnington Hall|

 Revision and acknowledgements

-This post was first published 31 August and updated 2 September 2016, 11 August 2017 and 11 May 2020.
-I am most grateful to Hilary Pickin and Mrs. Penelope Weston for additional information and corrections.
+This post was first published 31 August and updated 2 September 2016, 11 August 2017, 11 May 2020 and 12 September 2021.
+I am most grateful to Hilary Pickin, Jonathan Powell, and Mrs. Penelope Weston for additional information and corrections.